YuchanJeong/old_blog/content/posts/Studies/React/NextJS-LC-3.md

 ### Link Component

-In Next.js, you use the Link Component from next/link to wrap the \<a> tag. \<Link> allows you to do client-side navigation to a different page in the application.
+In NextJS, you use the Link Component from next/link to wrap the \<a> tag. \<Link> allows you to do client-side navigation to a different page in the application.
 Client-side navigation means that the page transition happens using JavaScript, which is faster than the default navigation done by the browser(full refresh).

 - pages/index.js